BrianInGermany/americansingermany/README.md

 **Community Rules:**
 1. Use your common sense.
-2. No Trump fans (see rule number 1).
+2. No conspiracy theories (see rule number 1).

 **See you in Slack!**